fal-works/transcribe-json/README.md

 ```

 - `read` is async and returns the JSON file content as an object.
-- `extract` returns a function that extracts specified fields from any object (only the top-level fields can be specified).
+- `extract` returns a function that extracts fields from any object (only top-level fields can be specified).
 - `write` returns an async function that write an object to a file in JSON, ES Module or CommonJS.

 You can combine them as follows: